calvin-little/score-board/README.md

 * angular cli (after installing Nodejs, open and admin elevated terminal and run `npm i -g @angular/cli`

 Once installed:
-* open a terminal and navigate to this directory.
+* Open a terminal and navigate to the directory containing this README.
+* Execute `npm i` to install dependencies.
-* Execute the command `ng serve` to spin up an instance of this application in your browser
+* Execute the command `ng serve` to spin up an instance of this application in your browser.
 * Navigate to http://localhost:4200/ in your browser.
 The application should now be accessible.

 To run unit tests:
-* open a terminal and navigate to this directory.
+* Open a terminal and navigate to the directory containing this README.
-* Execute the command `ng test` to trigger karma tests in a chrome dev instance.
+* Execute the command `ng test` to trigger karma tests in a chrome dev instance (may require firewall permissions).

 ## Development server